Susan's Over The Top Oatmeal

 ¼ cup rolled oats (Not instant!
 Quick or 1 minute oats work well.)

-½ serving size scoop (approx. 3-4 tbsp.) of vanilla flavoured protein powder (I use whey isolate)
+½ serving size scoop (approx. 3-4 tbsp.) of unflavoured or vanilla flavoured protein powder (these days, I’m currently using a collagen hydrolysate)

 1 serving scoop (1.5 tsp.) powdered glutamine